IsaDah/Arduino-Smart-House/README.md

 .apk file if you want to install the app on your phone.

 Fritzing PNG showing how Arduino circuit is connected each white led represents a room.

+Remember pair the device with bluetooth module first the password might vary from module to module, either 1234 or 0000.
+After pairing you can establish connection through android app.